michaelkotlyar/FullFeatureX/README.md

 8. `$ gulp` Run gulp in the fullfeaturex directory

 ### Notes
-.schema.sql creates two users, Michael and Borat.
+.schema.sql creates three users, Michael and Borat.
 Their passwords are their respective usernames in lowercase.
+The third user, Admin (password: admin) has an admin user type.

 ## Contribution
 I personally intend for this project to be my own work.
 However, if there are any improvements you can suggest, feel free to contact me.